Jenna-Wehrer/digital-combination-lock/README.md

 ⬜ FPGA Implementation — Port to Verilog, flash to iCE40 FPGA on custom PCB

-⬜ Discrete PCB — Build using logic ICs on a custom-designed PCB with KiCad
+⬜ Discrete PCB — Build using logic ICs on a custom PCB

 Final goal: A transparent-encased padlock that demonstrates Boolean logic executing in real silicon.